NaN72dev/kunkun-ext-string-utils/README.md

 - Trim the end of clipboard text
 - Trim the start of clipboard text
 - Generate a Lorem Ipsum sentence into your clipboard
+- Repeat a string a given number of times

 ## Development